Skip to content

 FilePurpose

-Every asset in the dataset is represented by a JSON file in games/<name>/records/.
+Every asset in the dataset is represented by a JSON file in projects/<name>/records/.
 Records accumulate data over time as the asset moves through the pipeline.

 {